rubrikinc/rubrik-sdk-for-python/docs/cluster_node_name.md

 # cluster_node_name

-Retrive the name of each node in the Rubrik cluster.
+Retrieve the name of each node in the Rubrik cluster.
 ```py
 def cluster_node_name(timeout=15)
 ```